Thermal Analysis in Analytical Chemistry

 - Thermodynamic analysis

-The choice of data analysis method will depend on the specific information that is desired.
+The choice of data analysis method depends on the specific information desired.

 Applications

-Thermal analysis has a wide variety of applications in a variety of different fields.
-Some of the most common applications include:
+Thermal analysis has wide-ranging applications in various fields.
+Some common applications include:

 - Materials science